-This appendix is provided as a checklist to assist planners in military assistance to civil authorities (MSCA) planning.
+This appendix is provided as a checklist to assist planners in defense support to civil authorities (DSCA) planning.

-- Preparation for overseas movement (POM): Medical records, shot records, insurance documents, powers of attorney, wills, etc.
+- Soldier readiness processing: Medical records, shot records, insurance documents, powers of attorney, wills, etc.

 - Define the command relationships.
-Whom do I report to upon arrival?
-Who do I work for?
+To whom do I report upon arrival?
+For whom do I work?

 - Define the support relationships.
-Who do I support?
+Whom do I support?

-- Military decision-making process (MDMP).
-Specified tasks; implied tasks; limitations; constraints; intent; purpose, methods, end state; course of action (COA).
-Be imaginative in applying MDMP doctrine to MSCA mission
+- Military decisionmaking process (MDMP).
+Specified tasks; implied tasks; limitations; constraints; intent; purpose, methods, end state; course of action.
+Be imaginative in applying MDMP doctrine to DSCA mission.

 - Transportation (tactical)/convoy operations.

-- Airspace command and control (A2C2).
-See Appendix K
+- Airspace command and control.
+(See Appendix K.)

 - Life support: Billeting, mess, rations, water, bath and laundry.

-- Plan for all means of communications: telephone (cellular or land line), radio (in all band widths), Nonsecure Internet Protocol Network (NIPRNET), Secure Internet Protocol Network (SIPRNET), video, video-teleconferencing (VTC);
+- Plan for all means of communications: telephone (cellular or land line), radio (in all bandwidths), Nonsecure Internet Protocol Router Network, SECRET Internet Protocol Router Network, video, video-teleconferencing.

 - Do not send equipment without operators.